ARARMA Model

 with initialization $P_n Y_{n+h}=Y_{n+h}$ for $h\le 0$ and future shocks set to zero for the MA recursion.
 Forecast standard errors follow from the MA representation and the estimated innovation variance $\sigma^2$.

-ARARMA Array Interface
+Array Interface (Base Model)

 using Durbyn